hiddenSymmetries/simsopt/tests/README.md

 See the [python unittest documentation](https://docs.python.org/3/library/unittest.html) for more options.

+### Optional geometry dependencies

+Some geometry-related tests, including the Boozer surface regression tests, require the optional `ground` and `bentley-ottmann` packages for self-intersection checks.

+### Targeted Boozer validation

+If you are working from an editable install, first confirm that Python imports `simsopt` from the checkout you intend to test:

+`python -c "import pathlib, simsopt; print(pathlib.Path(simsopt.__file__).resolve())"`

+Then two useful targeted regression commands from the repository root are:

+`python -m pytest tests/geo/test_boozersurface.py -q`

+`python -m pytest tests/geo/test_finitebeta_boozersurface.py -q`

 ### Parallel testing with pytest

 Requires installing pytest along with pytest-xdist or pytest-parallel.
 Install either of them with pip.
 With pytest-xdist, run `pytest -n <N> geo` to run all tests in the `geo` folder in parallel.
 For pytest-parallel, use `pytest --workers <N> geo`.
 Here <N> is the number of cores you want to use.
 In place of a specific number for <N>, use `auto` to automatically use all the avaialable cores in the machine.